Marina Bay Street Circuit

-Singapore’s Changi International Airport (SIN) is a major transport hub in Southeast Asia and direct flights in and out of the city state are common from all corners of the globe.
+Singapore’s Changi International Airport (SIN) is a major transport hub in Southeast Asia.
+Direct flights are common from all corners of the globe.

 Kiwi.com lets you search for the lowest cost flights and shows you route combinations that often don’t show up on other search engines.
 If you miss a connecting flight due to delay the Kiwi guarantee means you can take the next available flight at no extra cost.

-However you get to the circuit, pay attention to your gate number.
-This will depend where you’re seated and is displayed on your tickets.
-Arriving at the wrong gate could mean a lengthy trip back to the right one and you risk missing some of the action on track.
+Whatever way you get to the circuit, pay attention to your gate number.
+This will depend on where you’re seated and will be displayed on your tickets.
+Arriving at the wrong gate could mean a long trip back to the right one and a chance you’ll miss some of the action on track.

 Singapore’s MRT is clean, efficient and most importantly – air-conditioned.
-For sightseeing the Singapore tourist Pass, available at certain stations allows unlimited travel starting at $10 for a one day pass.
-For just getting to and from the Grand Prix though, buying single journey tickets work out cheaper.
+If you’re just going to be going to and from the Grand Prix though, buying single journey tickets will work out cheaper.
 Tickets vary in price depending on distance ranging from S$0.80 to S$2.20.

-Be advised not to eat or drink on the trains or at the stations, or be in possession of the funky smelling durian fruit.
-As they say, Singapore is a ‘fine’ city – break any of these rules and you’ll get a hefty one.
+Avoid eating or drinking on the trains or at the stations.
+You should also refrain from escorting any funky-smelling durian fruits on the MRT.
+As they say, Singapore is a ‘fine city’ – break any of these rules and you’ll get a hefty one.

 The MRT is generally the best way to get to the Grand Prix.
 The circuit’s 9 gates are a short walk from 7 different metro stops.
-Once you know what gate is nearest your grandstand just hop on a train to the most convenient station.
+Once you know what gate is nearest to your grandstand take the train to the most convenient station.
 Use the information below to guide you.